 Mansoor is willing to cooperate with any rehabilitation process.
 He understands that everything cannot happen immediately, and that it will take time before he can create this future.
-He has shown a willingness to work toward a realistic goal that takes time to achieve - the Milk & Honey Farm prospectus, learning English, taking the courses of the GED curriculum.
+He's shown a willingness to work toward a realistic goal that takes time to achieve; the Yemen Milk & Honey Farm prospectus, learning English, taking the courses of the GED curriculum.